VivoSorhie/British-Airways-Customer-Sentiment-Analysis/README.md

 * **Declining Satisfaction**: Analysis revealed a consistent downward trend in average customer ratings since a peak in 2014, hitting an all-time low in recent years.
 * **Service Weaknesses**: `Value for Money` and `Ground Service` were identified as the most significant drivers of customer dissatisfaction.
-* **Polarized Feedback**: The review data is highly polarized, with a large volume of very negative reviews (1/10) and a smaller cluster of positive reviews (7-10/10).
+* **Polarized Feedback**: The review data is highly polarized, with a large volume of very negative reviews (rated 1/10) and a smaller cluster of positive reviews (7-10/10).

 ---